google-deepmind/dm_env/README.md

     implementations conform to the `dm_env.Environment` interface.

 Please see the documentation [here][api_docs] for more information about the semantics of the environment interface and how to use it.
+The [examples] subdirectory also contains illustrative examples of RL environments implemented using the `dm_env` interface.

 ## Installation